Woodbury County Law Enforcement Center

 Sheriff Drew implemented fitness and training quarterly, where one eight hour shift is spent on a variety of training and legal issues.
 He is working toward a fitness program that will be embraced by all employees.

-Sheriff Drew recently purchased seventy-five Taser Axon Body Cameras to be worn by deputies and correctional staff to better document criminal activity and reduce the number of bogus litigations against the county.
+Sheriff Drew put into service seventy-five Taser Axon Body Cameras to be worn by deputies and correctional staff to better document criminal activity and reduce the number of bogus litigations against the county.
 Woodbury County is the largest county in Iowa to outfit their staff .
 The cameras are designed and worn to show the public the high professional standard by the members of the sheriff's office.

 Sheriff Drew increased application requirements to include post-secondary education of at least 60 hours or 4 years of continuous military service for correctional officer applicants.